HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 You have 4 HP and die when they have less HP then -your max HP.

 If you're HP is below 0, but you're not dead, a character can use a First Aid Kit to heal you to 1 HP.
 Being healed in this way gives you 1 Stress.

+Whenever you would take damage, you can choose to gain a scar instead, describe this wound and note it on your sheet.
+Gaining a scar decreases your max HP by 1.
+If your max HP would ever be reduced to 0 you die.
 ## Experience
 Gain 1XP for every Gold Piece(GP) spent.
 XP can then be spent to:
 - Swap a Class Template. **100XP**